-We identified a lot of opportunities to improve current iOS app.
-Following are some of the key design questions that we are focusing on for the MVP.
+We identified a lot of opportunities to improve the current iOS app.
+The following are some of the key design questions that we were focusing on for the MVP.

 Sketch, InVision, Zeplin, Framer

 Other than watching TED Talks, listening to TED Talk audio and TED Radio Hour has been a popular way to consume TED content.
-As more TED podcasts are going to be rolled out, we want to incorporate audio content, which is poorly implemented currently, as a first-class citizen in our app.
+As more TED podcasts were going to be rolled out, we wanted to incorporate audio content, which was poorly implemented, to be a first-class citizen in our app.

-TED content is widely distributed among mobile app, web, social media (Youtube, Facebook, Twitter…) and other platforms.
-Harnessing the advantages of a mobile app, such as easy login and direct notification push, we are thinking how we can turn app users into loyal fans by creating a more personalized and engaging experience.
+TED content is widely distributed among mobile app, web, social media (Youtube, Facebook, Twitter…), and other platforms.
+Harnessing the advantages of a mobile app, such as easy login and direct notification push, we were thinking about how we can turn app users into loyal fans by creating a more personalized and engaging experience.

 How can we create a better experience for non-English users?